shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-api/insertion-order-service.md

 ---
 title: Data Analytics API - Insertion Order Service
-description: In this article, understand what insertion order service is and the various features associated with it. ms.custom: yield-analytics-api
+description: In this article, understand what insertion order service is and the various features and functions associated with it. ms.custom: yield-analytics-api
 ---